domino-clj/domino/SPEC.md

 Datagrid is a monorepo with several sub-projects.

-- datagrid-core: The event engine and API to hook into implementations (e.g. front-end or back-end)
+- domino-core: The event engine and API to hook into implementations (e.g. front-end or back-end)
-- datagrid-ui: Reagent?
+- domino-ui: Reagent?
-- datagrid-memory: Engine to run in memory -- can be cljc to support execution on both front or back?
+- domino-memory: Engine to run in memory -- can be cljc to support execution on both front or back?
 Perhaps fits with core?
 TBD
-- datagrid-ws:
+- domino-ws:
-- datagrid-ajax:
+- domino-ajax:

 (maybe others?)